-AdamW-style decoupling suggests that effective regularization assigns different penalties to different primitives.
-Such assignment, however, cannot be arbitrary: (i) it must not interfere with normal optimization, particularly in under-constructed regions ($\nabla \ell$ is large); (ii) it must still fulfill its core function of suppressing overfitting when $\nabla \ell$ is small \citep{srivastava2014dropout}.
+AdamW-style decoupling suggests that effective regularization should assign different penalties to different primitives.
+Such assignment, however, cannot be arbitrary: (i) it must not interfere with normal optimization, particularly in under-constructed regions where $\nabla \ell$ is large; (ii) it must still fulfill its core function of suppressing overfitting when $\nabla \ell$ is small \citep{srivastava2014dropout}.
 This implies that regularization should adapt to the geometry of the data \citep{pascanu2013revisiting}, naturally linking back to adaptive gradient \citep{duchi2011adaptive, kinga2015method} where adjustments are made via $\sqrt{v}$.
-The empirical success of vanilla regularization over the constant penalty further highlights its potential.
-Since we have already disentangled the moment in Eq.~\ref{disentangled_mom}, $\sqrt{\hat{v}}$ now provides a more faithful estimate of the parameter space.
-Motivated by this, we introduce the regularization form $\nabla \mathcal{R} / \sqrt{\hat{v}}$ ($\sqrt{\hat{v}}$ is from Eq.~\ref{disentangled_mom}).
-This design brings 4 benefits: (1) updates are preserved in under-constructed regions with large $\nabla \ell$; (2) when a primitive lies near a saddle point (small $\nabla \ell$), regularization facilitates escape, consistent with saddle-point analyses in \citep{wang2025steepest} and long-axis primitive gradients in \citep{zhang2024pixel}; (3) regularization remains small in general but amplifies adaptively when it becomes influential; and (4) it enables explicit control over regularization via moment modulation, e.g., through RSR.
-Building on this rationale, we extend this approach and propose Eq.~\ref{disentangled_adam}.
+The empirical success of vanilla regularization compared with the constant penalty further highlights its potential.
+Since we have already disentangled the moment in Eq.~\ref{disentangled_mom}, $\sqrt{\hat{v}}$ now provides a more faithful estimate of the optimization geometry.
+Motivated by this, we introduce the regularization form $\nabla \mathcal{R} / \sqrt{\hat{v}}$.
+This design offers four benefits: (1) updates are preserved in under-constructed regions with large $\nabla \ell$; (2) when a primitive lies near a saddle point, regularization facilitates escape, consistent with saddle-point analyses in \citep{wang2025steepest} and long-axis primitive gradients in \citep{zhang2024pixel}; (3) regularization remains small in general but adaptively amplified when needed; (4) it enables explicit control over regularization via moment modulation, e.g., through RSR.
+Building on this rationale, we extend this approach and propose Eq.~\ref{disentangled_adam}: